• Skip to primary navigation

 • Made with simple ingredients you already have in your pantry.

 • No animal products are needed!
-This recipe is completely vegan and dairy-free.
+This recipe is entirely vegan and dairy-free.

 Ingredients and Notes

-• Flour: Make sure to use white all-purpose flour for the fluffiest and softest naan.
+• Flour: Make sure to use white all-purpose flour for the fluffiest and softest tortillas.
 I haven't tried this recipe with whole wheat flour so I can't guarantee results.

 • Neutral oil: You can use any vegetable oil including canola oil, light olive oil, or sunflower oil.
 Alternatively, refined coconut oil can also work.